 - Bring Sun Screen and Umbrella

-- No toilet in the caves or temple.
-The restroom is only available near to coach parking lots.
+- No toilet in the caves.
+The restroom is only available near coach parking lots.
 Toilet entrance 0.50 cents.

 Find out list One Day Trip from Kuala Lumpur